BroadbandForum/obudpst/README.md

-with further testing, and may be revised (as were two of the values in Release 7.2.1: the sequence error threshold was increased to 10 and the consecutive feedback interval to 3; this is equivalent to using -q10 and -c3 in earlier releases, and helps to maintain fast ramp-up when non-congestion related packet losses are present).
+with further testing, and may be revised (as were two of the values in Release 7.2.1: the sequence error threshold was increased to 10 and the consecutive feedback interval to 3; this is equivalent to using -q10 and -c3 in earlier releases, and these changes to the default values help to maintain fast ramp-up when non-congestion related packet losses are present).

 For example, the option to send a fixed rate testing after conducting a search for the Maximum IP-Layer Capacity will provide a stable measurement of loss, delay variation, etc., using -I index:
 ```
-$ udpst -d <server> -I 967
+$ udpst -d <server> -I 958
-    Do downstream test to client from server (as hostname or IP address) at
+    Do downstream test from server (as hostname or IP address) to client at
-    a fixed rate of 967 Mbps
+    a fixed rate of 958 Mbps (0.99 times the Maximum IP-layer Capacity for
+    udpst on a 1Gbps access link using one VLAN tag).
 ```

 There are circumstances when changes to the defaults are warranted, such as